Thyroid

 How to do it:

-• Stand with your feet hip-width apart.
+• Stand with feet hip-width apart.

-• Keep your knees slightly bent if needed and let your head and neck relax.
+• Keep knees slightly bent if needed.

-• Hold for 20-30 seconds, then gently release.
+• Hold for 20–30 seconds, then return slowly.

 6. Setu Bandhasana (Bridge Pose)